clojure-grimoire/grimoire/resources/1.6.0/clojure.core/with-out-str/docstring.md

-Evaluates exprs in a context in which *out* is bound to a freshStringWriter.
-Returns the string created by any nested printingcalls.
+Evaluates exprs in a context in which *out* is bound to a fresh StringWriter.
+Returns the string created by any nested printing calls.